 Volunteering can teach your children about giving back and can give them a sense of pride and confidence.
 Doing something kind for others is the best feeling because it can create smiles, bring joy, and make an impact.

 TABLE relies on almost 100 volunteers every week to feed the children we serve in Orange County.
 Our volunteers work on-site helping organize and shelve food; fill bags with fresh food and nonperishables; and deliver food directly to kids’ homes.
 We also have many opportunities for people to support TABLE from home which is a great way to share quality time with your children while also teaching them about kindness.

 Whether you want to volunteer on-site or from home, we have lots of fun opportunities for you and your kids!

 On-site volunteer shifts are available to unpack, organize, and shelve the shipments and donations of food we receive.
 We also have shifts for volunteers to assemble bags.
 Both types of shifts are fun for kids as they get to unpackage food, place it on our shelves or work in an assembly line to fill bags!

 While kids are welcome at all our shifts, we do have a kids bagging shift on Wednesday afternoons that is specifically geared toward elementary school-aged kids.
 Masks are required at all shifts.

-We are now accepting volunteers of all ages!
+We accept volunteers of all ages!
 Children up to 13 years of age must be accompanied by an adult.
 Kids 14 – 17 can volunteer on their own but must have a signed consent form.